 A major goal of this blog is to show folks who think they don’t have the luxury to travel that it’s actually easier and cheaper than you think.
-The key is to get yourself to a “Developing Country”, aka, a country less rich than yours.
+The key is to get yourself to a country where your money goes further.
 Basically, if you save up for the $300 flight to Latin America, or reeaaaally save up for the $700+ ticket to Southeast Asia, you can live like absolute royalty for months on end.

 That initial plane fare really deters people, but I assure you that (particularly if you stay in these countries for at least three weeks), the cost, including that plane ticket, will always be less than what you would have spent at home.

 But if you’re living on roughly $30 a day, aren’t you in some rat-infested shack the whole time, subsisting on stale bread and cockroaches?
 No!
 In so many ways, backpackers in Developing Countries live better on $30 than they ever, ever would have at home.

 To illustrate this, let’s examine what $30 a day is buying here in Mui Ne, Vietnam.